~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Performance Optimization

-Profile Early and Often: Use Unreal Insights and other profiling tools to identify performance bottlenecks.
+Profile early and often: Use Unreal Insights and the other profiling tools to find real bottlenecks instead of guessing:

 void MyFunction()